ibm-cloud-docs/secrets-manager/user-credentials.md

 ```
 {: codeblock}

-The second example shows a query that you can use to create a username and password secret with the password provided in the Terraform configuration.
+The following example shows a query that you can use to create a username and password secret with the password provided in the Terraform configuration.
 Auto-rotation is disabled in this example, but you can rotate the password manually by modifying the value of the `password` argument in the configuration.

 ```terraform
     resource "ibm_sm_username_password_secret" "test_username_password_secret" {